 Large Programmes are not accepted on the 2.2-m, VST or VISTA telescopes.
-Due to existing commitments in Period 90 and upcoming changes Large Programmes will also not be accepted for VIMOS, ISAAC, NACO, CRIRES and HAWK-I (see Section 1.3 for more details).
-Also, given the arrival of the second generation VLTI instruments, ESO cannot guarantee the availability MIDI and of a VLTI visitor instrument focus beyond Period 91.
+Due to existing commitments and upcoming changes Large Programmes will also not be accepted for CRIRES, HAWK-I, NACO and VIMOS, (see Section 1.3 for more details).
+Also, given the arrival of the second generation VLTI instruments, ESO cannot guarantee the availability of MIDI and of a VLTI visitor instrument focus beyond Period 91.